 - Release locks on failure.
 If a queue manager fails, or if there is a communication failure with the file system, files locked by the queue manager need to be unlocked and made available to other processes without waiting for the queue manager to be reconnected to the file system.
 Modern file systems, such as NFS v4, use leased locks to detect failures and then release locks following a failure.
 Older file systems, such as NFS v3 that do not have a reliable mechanism to release locks after a failure, must not be used with multi-instance queue managers.

-If a shared file system does not meet these requirements, the queue manager data and logs may get corrupted when using the shared file system in a multi-instance queue manager configuration.
-This will result in a failure to start IBM MQ, and possible data loss.
+If a shared file system does not meet these requirements, the queue manager data and logs might get corrupted when using the shared file system in a multi-instance queue manager configuration.
+This might result in a failure to start IBM MQ, and possible data loss.

 On operating systems other than Microsoft Windows, IBM MQ provides a tool called amqmfsck to assist with checking the suitability of networked storage for use with multi-instance queue managers.
 This can be used to verify the basic configuration of the networked storage, such as access permissions.
 It can also assist with the second and third of the requirements above.
 It cannot check that data write integrity is maintained because it cannot observe whether data is being safely committed to disk as opposed to being held in a cache.